twowaits/SDE-Interview-Questions/Amazon/README.md

  - Difference between different type of Normalisation.
  - Difference between SQL and NoSQL
  - Define the ACID properties.
+ - What is Cursor?
+How to use a Cursor?

 <br/>
 <i><u name="os">Operating System</u></i>